soaapp/genai-assessment/README.md

 1. Add PROD level error handling and input validation.
 2. Implement "streaming" so the logs (and potentially the response) could improve UX and logging experience.
 Adding streaming for the purpose of this demo was not the target, and wanted to focus on clean architecture with reliable logging,
 3. Improve history UI to display execution steps more clearly and more similar to the logs shown
 4. Add tool confidence scoring for better routing on ambiguous inputs, also more logic around falling back on the appropriate tool.
-Also I think it would be very cool to add even a "guardrail" system that can ask to "Clarify task request" if no tool was selected.
+Also I think it would be very cool to add even a "guardrail" system.
+Or a supervisor agent that can ask to "Clarify task request" if no tool was selected.
 5. Support multi-step reasoning by chaining tools
-6. Add integration tests and increase test coverage to unhappy paths.
-E.g What happens if a user types "upper weather 4 * 3"?
+6. Add more unit tests and increase test coverage to more paths.
+  E.g What happens if a user types:
+  - "upper weather 4 * 3"
+  - "5 * 9 + (70 - 10)"
 7. Would be a good design decision to create a tool class or even a simple tool decorator (If you're not going to use the LangChain native one) so that adding tools is organized and structured.
 This makes them scalable and also conforming them to a certain structure keeps testing/logic very clean.
 8. If this was a PROD-like scenario, I'd also look into adding caching so that duplicate requests/tasks can be very quickly retrieved without the "agent logic" being required again
+9. Would also be beneficial to add some telemetry around the "agent" and its tools.
+Which tools were called the most, how did the agent handle requests, etc...
+10. Simple add: I'd implement a slightly more robust "tracing" logic.
+Maybe even just use an extended logging class so I can easily count the "steps" and have a logger object.
+(I can also use the Python default logging library)

 ## Time Spent